 - Sample Letter of Consent – Personal Data (Employer)

-B. For Companies Looking to Hire PRC WPHs
+B. For Companies Looking to Hire WPHs

 Contact SBF ManpowerConnect and furnish their manpower requirements, including the sector and skills required of the workers.